top of page

 Bio

-I have published on the Black Death in the Maghreb and on a sixth-century nuns' rebellion.
-My current projects focus on the introduction of first-pandemic plague to Britain, disaster in Gildas' De excidio Britonum, and the environmental impacts of colonization in Roman and medieval Wales.
+I have published on the Black Death in the Maghreb, on a sixth-century nuns' rebellion, and on the introduction of first-pandemic plague to Britain.
+My current projects focus on disaster and climate change (or lack thereof!) in Gildas' De excidio Britonum, and the disease history of first-millennium Britain.

 Education